Skip to content

 import { Type } from "@sinclair/typebox";

-import { tool } from "@agentrail/runtime-core";
+import { defineTool } from "@agentrail/core";

-export const customerLookupTool = tool({
+export const customerLookupTool = defineTool({

-name: "CustomerLookup",
+name: "customer_lookup",

 description: "Look up customer details by account id.",